 On the one hand a slow living aesthetic is about curation, and on the other, it’s about remaining conscious about the items we buy.
 It’s about thinking about buying what we truly need and thinking of this item’s lifespan.
 It’s about considering the environmental impact of our buying choices and the emotional reasons behind why we might be purchasing something we don’t really need.
 Choosing a simpler aesthetic that is truly timeless can help us transcend the pressure to follow trends and constantly replace items.
 There are many parallels here with curating a minimal or capsule wardrobe.

-At Slow Living LDN. we find real pleasure in homewares that are imperfect, inspired by the Japanese concept of wabi-sabi.
+At Slow Living LDN. we find real pleasure in homewares that are imperfect, inspired by the Japanese philosophy of wabi-sabi.
 These tend to have texture and depth, often because they are crafted by artisans and independents, and unique rather than mass-produced.
 These items have been lovingly made – there’s a real sense of craftsmanship, time and slow design.
 This can inspire us to take time over the things we love and encourage everyday moments of quiet and reflection.

 Slow living online interiors store, Ingredients LDN. says, “Thoughtfully crafted items have the power to elevate the ordinary.
 They invite people to slow, savour and enjoy, drawing attention to the significance within the rituals of daily life.”